 How does Column invoice billable vs. transient customers?

 Note: The information in this article applies only if your publication is configured to use the setting "invoice outside Column."
-Contact your customer success manager if you're not sure whether this applies for your publication.
+Contact your Customer Success Manager if unsure whether this applies to your publication.

 Customer types in Column